Don't Look Back in Anger: Music video

 The accompanying music video for "Don't Look Back in Anger" was directed by British music video and film director Nigel Dick and features Patrick Macnee, the actor who played John Steed in the 1960s television series The Avengers, apparently a favourite of Oasis.
-It was filmed at 1145 Arden Road in Pasadena, California on 4 December 1995.
+It was filmed at Arden Villa, 1145 Arden Road in Pasadena, California, on 4 December 1995.
 It features the band being driven by Macnee in a black cab to a mansion similar to the Playboy Mansion and performing the song there; a group of women dressed in white also occasionally lip sync to the lyrics.
 Noel Gallagher plays a 1983 Wine Red Epiphone Riviera guitar in the video.
 In addition to the Beatles references in the music itself, he also wears John Lennon-style round glasses with red lenses.

 In a 2022 promotional film, Noel recalled director Nigel Dick's vision of Alan White "[looking] like he was playing drums floating in the swimming pool".
-After seeing the scene for himself, Noel noted "Right, because to me it fucking looks like he's just sat on a white table."
-Dick responded "Yeah, but it won't look like that when we finish".
+After seeing the scene for himself, Noel noted, "Right, because to me it fucking looks like he's just sat on a white table."
+Dick responded, "Yeah, but it won't look like that when we finish".
 Noel continued: "Of course, when it was finished, he looks like he's playing drums on a fucking white table."

 There are two uploads of the music video on YouTube.
-One was posted by the band themselves in 2008 with over 310 million views, and another posted in collaboration with Vevo in 2014 with over 160 million views.
+One was posted by the band themselves in 2008 with over 310 million views, and another was posted in collaboration with Vevo in 2014 with over 160 million views.
+A slightly different and lesser-known variant of the video intended for American audiences was produced, depicting scenes from the first video concurrently in original form alongside shots from other camera angles.